WJGuan-UW/HDLR/README.md

 ``HDLR_infer``: This is the original method, which constructs a bias-corrected estimator with a confidence interval on the case probability.
 See the [R script](/R/HDLR_infer.R) for details.

 ``HDLR_cf``: This corresponds to the cross-fitted one step estimator, which similarly constructs an estimator with a 95% confidence interval.
+See the [R script](/R/HDLR_cf.R) for details.

 ## Some Demo for Running Our Package or Code